 The bathroom at the farthest end of the cave has been plastered in grey and features a couples drench shower concealed behind the double sink partition.

-The cave opens into a private courtyard with Jacuzzi, which leads to a panoramic roof terrace with sun-loungers and long views to the sea.
+The cave opens into a private courtyard with Jacuzzi and seating area to enjoy your breakfast in the shade.
+Walk up the alley around the house, and you will reach the panoramic roof terrace, with sun-loungers and long views to the sea.

-Although the set-up is perfect for preparing breakfast, light meals and snacks, you'll not cook much given the many really great places to eat and drink on your doorstep.
-Nip to the bakery (5 minutes) for breakfast in the courtyard, or to the square (3-5 minutes) for traditional platters, fresh juice and thick yoghurt with thyme honey and seasonal fruit.
+If you don't fancy cooking, Andrew can serve an indulgent breakfast (extra cost, payable locally) - handy for the first morning.
+For other meals, there are several great eateries on your doorstep.
+Nip to the square (3-5 minutes) for traditional platters, fresh juice and thick yoghurt with thyme honey and seasonal fruit.
 Try Penelope's for authentic Greek cuisine, Cava Alta for a treat - both in easy walking distance; then round off with cocktails at Franco's.

-Alternatively most restaurants in the village offer takeaways; enjoy a feast on your private terrace while soaking up that panoramic view.
+Alternatively most restaurants in the village offer takeaways, so you can enjoy an easy feast on your private terrace while soaking up that panoramic view.

 - Coffee maker